 Do you need labels for FedEx SmartPost shipments?

 Yes.
 You need to attach the FedEx SmartPost shipping label along with your SmartPost shipments.

 FedEx SmartPost uses both FedEx and USPS services where USPS is the one to perform the final delivery.
-As a result, many users are doubtful whether they should attach a shipping label or not.
+As a result, many users are doubtful about whether they should attach a shipping label or not.

 The label comes pre-loaded with both, the FedEx tracking number as well as the USPS eVS (Electronic verification system).
 You will also be notified in the label about who will carry out the delivery during the final leg of the shipment; be it FedEx or USPS.

 Running an online business asks a lot of you.
 One of the many tasks a traditional business owner performs is printing FedEx shipping labels.
-They visit FedEx.com and log in to their account to create FedEx shipping label every time.
+They visit FedEx.com and log in to their account to create a FedEx shipping label every time.
 The process is tedious and consumes a lot of your time and energy while doing so.